Dragon's Crown: Gameplay

 The adventurer is chosen from one of six character classes, separated by the skill level needed from players.
 The Knight for all players, the Amazon and Dwarf for players of average skill level, and the Elf, Wizard and Sorceress for players of high skill.
 The Knight is an armored melee fighter based around sword attacks.
 The Dwarf is similar, but with greater strength and more unarmed attack options.
 The Amazon is a complex melee class with low health, but strikes grow stronger and faster as she continues attacking.
 All melee-based classes can launch a powerful area of effect attack, losing their weapon for a short time.
 The high-speed Elf uses a mixture of archery and close-range melee attacks, replenishing her arrows by defeating enemies.
 The Wizard and Sorceress are both classes based around magical attacks powered by Mana, needing to replenish Mana by either using normal attacks or charging their Mana meter while stationary.
 All female classes (the Amazon, Elf and Sorceress) have a high luck statistic, giving players the chance of finding more valuable loot.
 Each character can unlock additional skills, divided into two skill tree types; general improvements, and class-specific skills.

-Dragon's Crown supports co-op multiplayer; PlayStation 3 (PS3), PlayStation 4 (PS4) and PlayStation Vita have online multiplayer, but local co-op is exclusive to the home console versions.
+Dragon's Crown supports co-op multiplayer; all versions have online multiplayer, but local co-op is exclusive to the home console versions.
 The online multiplayer is unlocked after players have completed the first half of the story campaign when the harder alternate dungeon routes are unlocked in-game.
 In addition to class-based difficulty modifiers, there are three difficulty settings.
 The player begins the game on normal difficulty, and after completing the main campaign the difficulty can be raised to "Hard".
 After a second run, the difficulty can be raised again to "Inferno".
 Each difficulty has a level cap, with Inferno difficulty maxing out at level 99, and the higher "Ultimate" difficulty maxing at level 255.
 After completing the game, a tenth procedurally generated dungeon called the Labyrinth of Chaos is unlocked.
 A player-versus-player battle arena can be unlocked, accommodating up to four players.
 An eleventh dungeon dubbed the Tower of Mirage is unlocked on the Ultimate difficulty setting, featuring a larger number of randomly generated areas and bosses.